puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 over TCP.
 This works by using an
 [elliptic curve P-256](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography)
 JSON Web Token (JWT) to sign a server challenge.
-Details of authentication over ILP can be found in the
+Details of authentication over InfluxDB Line Protocol can be found in the [authentication documentation](/docs/reference/api/ilp/authenticate/).
-[authentication documentation](/docs/reference/api/ilp/authenticate/).

 ## Configuration reference